A ship going through sea.

 Jeremy LaCasseLeadership Lab, Leadership Programs, Pedagogy Of Leadership®, Student Leadership

 Two equally powerful forces drive the creation of community and influence our teaching of leadership.
-The first is uncertainty and the second is belonging.
+The first is uncertainty, and the second is belonging.
 Uncertainty is everywhere and omnipresent.
 Belonging, or at least the sense of belonging, is often elusive.
-Often, students, parents, and faculty want to remove uncertainty and correspondingly, think that belonging should be absolute at all times.
-The sentiment on both of these items is misguided, failing to see the need for uncertainty, in appropriate measures, for helping develop resilience and, similarly, that a lack of feeling of belonging is an important part of helping developing brains to understand what belonging actually is.
+At times, students, parents, and faculty want to remove uncertainty and, correspondingly, think that belonging should be absolute at all times.
+The sentiment on both of these forces is misguided.
+Failing to acknowledge the need for uncertainty in appropriate measures impairs the development of resilience.
+Similarly, understanding what belonging truly means is crucial for developing brains.

-In a recent Bowdon College magazine article, Erika Nyhus wrote about why uncertainty is helpful.
-When we think about developing people, particularly adolescents, any certainty, absolute conviction, mitigates the possibility of learning and also, the perceived security from certainty – in school and in life – limits the resilience that comes from navigating the unknown.
-In a world where people want guaranteed outcomes, helping students develop the capacity to navigate – and lead in – uncertainty is essential to helping create the resilience necessary to be a successful person and leader.
+In a recent Bowdon College magazine article, Erika Nyhus wrote on why uncertainty is helpful.
+When we think about developing adolescents, certainty or absolute conviction impedes learning and also mitigates the perceived security in both school and life.
+Resilience that comes from navigating the unknown and understanding that desired outcomes are not guaranteed, helps students develop the capacity to navigate and lead.
+Uncertainty is essential in helping create the resilience necessary to be a grounded person and a successful leader.

-Dr. Nyhus’s article considers students who have an absolute plan for traveling through their educational experience and the benefits of the surprises – literally things that could not have been known in advance – that significantly shape their experience.
-Having a plan and ambition is good, but, as the Yiddish proverb goes, if you want to make God laugh, have a plan.
-With this in mind, how do we approach helping our students both appreciate and navigate the inherent uncertainty of the world, now and in the future?
+Dr. Nyhus’s article considers students who have an absolute plan for traveling through their educational experience, along with the benefits of surprises.
+Having a plan and ambition is good, but as the Yiddish proverb goes, if you want to make God laugh, have a plan.
+With this in mind, how do we approach helping our students both appreciate and navigate the inherent uncertainty of the world?

-Jennifer B. Wallace talks about “mattering,” the idea that you both belong and are contributing to something greater than yourself, as a key part of helping people navigate the uncertainty of the world and life.
+Jennifer B. Wallace talks about “mattering,” the idea that you both belong and are contributing to something greater than yourself, as key to helping people navigate the uncertainty of the world and life.
 Often, the spot where people want certainty is that they belong.
-Much of childhood is trying to determine whether a person belongs and what belonging means.
-In our schools, one of the challenges is that we focus on making sure everyone belongs, but we fail to understand the inherent testing of this sentiment and the second, and critical, step in the belonging process of mattering or contributing to something larger than oneself.
+Much of childhood is spent trying to determine whether one belongs and what belonging means.
+In our schools, one of the challenges is that we focus on ensuring everyone belongs.
+Yet we often fail to understand that the link to contributing to something greater than oneself is critical to belonging.

 Stadium full of people.

-A leadership teacher cultivates belonging by actively engaging with student feedback and understanding what impacts their feelings, thereby building the trust needed for students to accept the uncertainty of their position within the community.
-Judgment, the analysis and critique of a person’s contribution to the community and the perceived intention behind their actions, quickly erodes a person’s ability to feel supported and incorporate feedback into their practice.
-In other words, teachers need to focus first on their relationship with their students, helping to build the critical trust that helps students incorporate the feedback and learning.
+A leadership teacher cultivates belonging by actively engaging with student feedback and understanding what impacts their feelings.
+They build the trust needed for students to accept the uncertainty of their position within the community.
+Judgment, the analysis and critique of one’s contribution to the community and the perceived intention behind their actions, quickly erodes a person’s ability to feel supported and incorporate feedback into their practice.
+In other words, teachers need to focus first on their relationship with their students to build the critical trust that they need to navigate their belonging.

-While leadership entails a person being aware of whatever is happening around them and choosing behaviors, from a place of empathy and courage, that help the group to achieve its goals, it is also working diligently to help each person feel they belong to the group and contribute to the shared effort and learning to achieve the group’s goal.
-Only when each member of the group feels they belong can they truly commit to a larger shared goal, a meaningful superordinate goal.
+Only when each member of the group feels they belong can they truly commit to a larger shared goal—a meaningful superordinate goal.
 Consider the student section at a collegiate sporting event.
-The students in that group feel like they belong as evidenced in their shared attire, facepaint, and actions and have the shared goal of supporting their team and school.
-As teachers of leadership, we need to help our students know they belong and actively work to make sure each other person in the group feels connected to the group and to the work of achieving the shared and uncertain goal.
+The students in that group feel like they belong, as evidenced in their shared attire, facepaint and actions, and have the shared goal of supporting their team and school.
+As teachers of leadership, we need to help our students know they belong as we actively work to ensure that each person in the group feels connected to the work of achieving the shared and uncertain goal.

 Links: